 Upper Piney River Falls is a 5.9 mile heavily trafficked trail located in the Eagles Nest Wilderness.
 The trail is accessed by a rocky, dirt road and begins at the entrance of Piney River Ranch.
 The path travels through open meadows and then ascends through intermittent aspen groves and evergreen forest.
 The highlight at the end is a cascade which tumbles down the granite boulders.
-Download the AllTrails and be sure to look for the tall falls.
+Use the AllTrails app to be sure to find the tall falls.
 For more details and pictures see my post A Weekend in Vail.

 Bighorn Creek Trail (Hard – 6.9 Miles)

 Bighorn Creek Trail is a hard, steep trail located in the Eagles Nest Wilderness.
 The parking area is limited to six cars at the trailhead and six cars further down the road.
 Consequently, arriving early is essential as no parking is allowed on the street.